andrew henderson menu

 So, too, is focusing on those reasons and not chasing the latest shiny object.
 The actual passport you obtain is just one tool in your tool chest.
 Each person needs a different tool.

-The secret ingredient in second citizenship isn’t “fast,” but “diversity.”
+The secret ingredient in second citizenship isn’t ‘fast’, but ‘diversity’.
 For most Nomad Capitalists who already have a decent passport, a second passport offers the chance to be tied to a country that doesn’t read your emails or tax you into oblivion.

 Like anything else in your Nomad Capitalist lifestyle, don’t be dogmatic.
-Determine your desired outcome and work backward to find the best passport and the best method for obtaining it.
+Determine your desired outcome and work backwards to find the best passport and the best method for obtaining it.
 You don’t have to waste your time insisting on one particular option when there are so many countries and so many ways to obtain a second passport.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.